AlexBuenoL/AlexBuenoL/README.md

 ### Welcome!
-Software Engineer and final-year Computer Science student specializing in Machine Learning at Universitat Politècnica de Catalunya - FIB
+Software / ML Engineer and final-year Computer Science student specializing in Machine Learning at Universitat Politècnica de Catalunya - FIB
 Here you can find some personal and academic projects such as Machine Learning models, Web applications in Java and Python using API REST, C++ applications, and some other projects.

 <!--